getsam/RepublicaPalmaresFinal/README.md

 atribua os dois as variaveis path de ambiente do seu sistema

 Na pasta do projeto use

     `composer install`

-Para instalar a dependencias do projeto
+Para instalar as dependencias do projeto

 Use o comando abaixo